Tin Brook (Stockport): Post-industrial revolution

 In the 1967 Stockport air disaster, a Canadair C-4 Argonaut struck a substation overlooking the Brook, killing 72 of the 84 people on board.
 Following a flood, the rest of the Brook in Merseyway was culverted during the rebuilding of Chestergate.

 In 1995, a new flood outlet sewer was built to prevent storm water and sewage from backing up, further moving the brook's outfall east.

 Course

-The Brook rises in either Woodsmoor, Great Moor or Heavily.
+The Brook rises in either Woodsmoor, Great Moor or Heaviley.

 The stream flows northwest toward Stockport Cemetery, where it is joined by the Brown House Fold Brook and flows toward the Carr Valley, where the Brook is locally known as the Carr Brook.

 The Carr Brook flows northwest underneath Wellington Street, where it becomes known as the Tin Brook.
 A flood outlet sewer built in 1995 relocated the Brook's outfall underneath the Merseyway Shopping Centre.